refraley3/refraley3.github.io/gallery/fungi/lichen/common-greenshield.md

 description: Close-up observations of *Flavoparmelia caperata* (Common Greenshield Lichen) on an elm tree in Minnesota.
 ---

+## (*Flavoparmelia caperata*)

 The pale, leafy lobes and black-veined underside identify them as **Common Greenshield Lichen (*Flavoparmelia caperata*)** — one of Minnesota’s most widespread bark lichens.
 This elm tree has several round, greenish patches on the trunk.

 Lichens do not have roots; nutrients are extracted from the air, making them sensitive to air quality.
 Their presence indicates **clean air** and healthy forest conditions, thriving especially in shaded or semi-open habitats.

-## Identification
+### Identification

 - **Color:** Pale green to yellowish-green, turns brighter when wet.
 - **Form:** Foliose (leaf-like) with broad lobes, slightly wrinkled surface.
 - **Underside:** Black with pale veins and short rhizines.
 - **Substrate:** Elm bark — medium texture and neutral pH support good lichen growth.